Apple bombshell rocks European, Asian shares; 'flash crash' jolts currencies

 Chipmakers who supply parts to Apple were the worst hit.
 Shares in AMS (AMS.S), which provides the facial recognition sensors used in the latest iPhones, fell 19.4 percent to the bottom of the STOXX .

-U.S. stock futures pointed to another rough start on Wall Street, with Nasdaq E-mini futures NQc1 down 2.5 percent and S&P 500 E-mini futures ESc1 off 1.6 percent.
+U.S. stock futures pointed to another rough start on Wall Street, with Nasdaq E-mini futures NQc1 down 2.5 percent and S&P 500 E-mini futures off 1.6 percent.

-MSCI’s broadest gauge of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.5 percent after an attempt in Asian hours at a bounce.
+MSCI’s broadest gauge of Asia-Pacific shares outside Japan fell 0.5 percent after an attempt in Asian hours at a bounce.
 Japanese markets were closed for holidays but Nikkei futures NKc1 dropped 1.8 percent.

-Shares in China .CSI300 and Hong Kong .HSE see-sawed between gains and losses as investors waited for Beijing to roll out fresh support measures for the cooling Chinese economy. [.SS]
+Shares in China .CSI300 and Hong Kong .HSE see-sawed between gains and losses as investors waited for Beijing to roll out fresh support measures for the cooling Chinese economy.

 “Chinese authorities have got the luxury of having control not just of the fiscal parts of the government tool case, but also the monetary parts ... and I suspect the Chinese authorities will use that,” said Jim McCafferty, head of equity research, Asia ex-Japan, at Nomura.